DXHeroes/knowledge-base-content/practices/documentation_testing.md

 Active Testing activities can be both in-house and off-house.
 In-house testing is more controlled but can be affected by knowledge bias.
 Off-house testing gives you another point of view but is can be more resource (time, money, energy) demanding.
 A possible alternative to off-house testing can be surveys and questionnaires.

 #### In-house Testing
 One of the best things you can always do is to test your documentation In-house.
 Read through your docs.
 Let your developers try the demos and gather their thoughts.
 Take people with different background and skillset.
 5 to 6 people is enough to start improving your developer experience.
-Look at our [UX Testing Goals](https://developerexperience.io/practices/ux-testing-goals) or at [Unit Testing](https://developerexperience.io/practices/unit-testing) for ideas.
+Look at [UX Testing Goals](https://developerexperience.io/practices/ux-testing-goals) or at [Unit Testing](https://developerexperience.io/practices/unit-testing) for ideas.
 > Anyone around you can help you with in-house testing.
 Test if you can understand your docs.
 Test if your sample codes work.
 Test what happens if you auto-translate your docs.
 What does happen if you strictly follow your docs?
 Is the provided information enough?
 Be emphatic.
 Use my favorite definition: _Empathy is connecting with emotions, not with experience._

+#### Automatizated Testing
+You can use frameworks like [dtf](http://cyborginstitute.org/projects/dtf/strategy/) to keep your Documentation unified in terms of glossary and clarity.
+If your Documentation is code example heavy, you can use tool like [rustdoc](https://doc.rust-lang.org/beta/rustdoc/documentation-tests.html) to automatically test your code samples.
+> Although Documentation testing should be manual, sample code testing, grammar checks or word consistency tests can be automatic.
+Using frameworks like dtf or rustdoc allows your testers to focus more on information and empathy than on grammar and code syntax.

 #### Questionnaires and surveys
 Questionnaires and surveys give your readers a way to directly give their feedback.
 You can gather interesting information through it.
 Moreover, if you reach out after the questionnaire you can improve community relationships.
-> Forms and questionnaires are powerful tool if used correctly.
+> Forms, surveys, and questionnaires are powerful tool if used correctly.
 With a good form, you can build rapport and turn this rapport into better dx.
 Good starting point is this [Hubspot Article](https://blog.hubspot.com/service/questionnaire) or this [Harvard Guide](https://psr.iq.harvard.edu/files/psr/files/PSRQuestionnaireTipSheet_0.pdf).

 #### Outsourced Testing
 If you don’t want to spend your resources on In-house Testing, you can try outsourcing it.
-Services like [Betatesting](https://betatesting.com/beta-testers), [Usertesting](https://www.usertesting.com), or [Devskiller](https://devskiller.com) can sometimes connect you with good testing developer.
-You can connect with developer community at places like [Dev](https://dev.to) or [DXheroes Slack](https://join.slack.com/t/developerexperiencehq/shared_invite/enQtNzU5NjUyNDk2MDM1LTRmNjM5ZTllOTc1NmU5ZWRhNGNkODU1ZmY0ZWExYWUyN2YyNzM4ZTMzNjIyNWJhNTRmNjA5ZTVhMGRmZjM4ZjY).
+Services like [Betatesting](https://betatesting.com/beta-testers), [Usertesting](https://www.usertesting.com), [Testfort](https://testfort.com/qa-documentation)or [Devskiller](https://devskiller.com) can connect you with a testing developer.
+You can reach out to developer community at places like [Dev](https://dev.to) or [DXheroes Slack](https://join.slack.com/t/developerexperiencehq/shared_invite/enQtNzU5NjUyNDk2MDM1LTRmNjM5ZTllOTc1NmU5ZWRhNGNkODU1ZmY0ZWExYWUyN2YyNzM4ZTMzNjIyNWJhNTRmNjA5ZTVhMGRmZjM4ZjY).
 Alternatively, you can hire freelancers through platforms like [Freelancer](http://freelancer.com), [Upwork](https://www.upwork.com), [Fivver](https://www.fiverr.com) or [Peopleperhour](https://www.peopleperhour.com).
 > You can always outsource the testings if you don’t want to use in-house testing or you want additional data.
 Outsourcing your testing is not as expensive as you may think, having around 5 - 6 testers is generally enough to understand the dx you provide.

 ## Common Pitfalls of Documentation Testing
 - Developers or tech writers doubt gathered data.
-- Analytics are poorly set.
+- Analytics are poorly set and don’t collect crucial data
-- Test let knowledge bias to influence testing.
+- Knowledge bias influences Documentation Testing.
 - Developers or tech writers don’t listen to feedback.
-- The testing is not done regularly.
+- Documentation testing is not done regularly.

 ## Resources for Documentation Testing
 * [I would rather be writing](https://idratherbewriting.com/2008/10/17/10-ways-to-gather-feedback-from-users/)